Czech Republic – Health and Safety

 Remember the emergency number in the Czech Republic is 112.
 It works from any phone.

-Traveling in the Czech Republic is generally safe, it’s highly ranked on the list of the safest and most dangerous countries. … Visitors of the country never faced any serious threats during their stay in the country, however, pickpocketing, petty thefts, bag snatching and ATM scams are possible.
+Travelling in the Czech Republic is generally safe, it’s highly ranked on the list of the safest and most dangerous countries. … Visitors of the country never faced any serious threats during their stay in the country, however, pickpocketing, petty thefts, bag snatching and ATM scams are possible.

 Use ATM machines in a bank and not the ones on sidewalks.
 This is to prevent youngsters from rushing to you in a group and grabbing the money as it comes out of the machine.
 Also, some ATM machines on the street may have had their keyboards tampered with and will transmit your card number and code to someone who will try to empty your account.
 This is called card skimming.